Houcem21/esg-model/README.md

-"Do higher ESG scores lead to higher ROA in Danish companies?"
+Do higher ESG scores lead to higher ROA in Danish companies?

 Dependent Variable (Y): RETURN_ON_ASSET